zakria81/hello-world/README.md

 Hi,

-I 'm just trying to understand GetHub and use it in my projects.
+I'm just trying to understand GetHub and use it in my projects.